-For the voucher program, the reported number of unit months occupied/leased reflects the number of unit months reported through the Voucher Management System (VMS), while the reported number of families served reflects all families served in FY 2022, including those who were served for only a portion of the year.
-HACSB served less families than anticipated during FY 2022 in part due to extremely tight rental market conditions with overall vacancy rates between 3 and 4 percent and below 2 percent in some areas of the County.
+For the voucher program, the reported number of unit months occupied/leased reflects the number of unit months reported through the Voucher Management System (VMS), while the reported number of households served reflects all households served in FY 2023, including those who were served for only a portion of the year.
+In October 2022, HACSB was allocated 99 new Incremental vouchers to be part of HACSB's regular HCV program.
+Shortly thereafter, HACSB was allocated three additional Incremental vouchers, bringing the total allocation to 102 Incremental HCV, of which all contributed to the number of households served.
+San Bernardino County continues to experience extremely tight rental market conditions with overall vacancy rates between 3 and 4 percent and below 2 percent in some areas of the County.

-715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 13 HACSB.COM ii.
+715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 12 HACSB.COM ii.
 Discussion of Any Actual Issues/Solutions Related to Leasing

-LOCAL, NON-TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER NUMBER OF UNIT MONTHS OCCUPIED/LEASED Number of Households Served
+LOCAL, NON-TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER NUMBER OF UNIT MC NTHS OCCUPIED/LEASED NUMBER OF HOUSEHOLDS SERVED

 PLANNED ACTUAL PLANNED ACTUAL

 Tenant-Based N/A 0 0 0 0

 Property-Based N/A 0 0 0 0

 Homeownership N/A 0 0 0 0

 TOTAL 0 0 0 0

-HOUSEHOLDS RECEIVING LOCAL, NON-TRADITIONAL SERVICES ONLY AVERAGE NUMBER OF HOUSEHOLDS PER MONTH TOTAL NUMBER OF HOUSEHOLDS IN THE PLAN YEAR N/A
+HOUSEHOLDS RECEIVING LOCAL, NON-TRADITIONAL SERVICES ONLY AVERAGE NUMBER OF HOUSEHOLDS PER MONTH TOTAL NUMBER OF HOUSEHOLDS IN THE PLAN YEAR N/A N/A N/A